crabtruckington/monoclock/README.md

 monoclock is an alarm clock program that is capable of playing audio files, including MP3's, written in C# using the Monogame framework for display.

-The intended target is a Raspberry Pi, but it can be run on any computer that can run the .NET Core and has a display.
+The intended target is a Raspberry Pi, but it can be run on any computer that can run the .NET Core runtime and has a display.
 It uses about 77Mb of ram, and 80Mb when playing an audio file.

 You will need at least `.NET Core 3.1` and the `mono-complete` framework (`Monogame` on windows), and `mpg123` for playing back audio files.
 You can change the default player in the code.
 It is also highly recommended that you download `PulseAudio` on linux as well if you are using a raspberry pi, as you will be able to fix the poor sound playback it has by default (this is done automatically when the program starts).